panlatent/site-cli/README.md

 $ site-cli [command] [argment]
 ```

+    Usage:
+      command [options] [arguments]

+    Options:
+      -h, --help            Display this help message
+      -q, --quiet           Do not output any message
+      -V, --version         Display this application version
+          --ansi            Force ANSI output
+          --no-ansi         Disable ANSI output
+      -n, --no-interaction  Do not ask any interactive question
+      -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Available commands:
       config   Setting your .site-cli.yml
       disable  Disable a site or a group sites
       enable   Enable a site or a group sites
       help     Displays help for a command
-      list         Lists commands
-     list
-      list:group   [groups] Lists all site groups
+      list     Lists sites or groups or servers
-      list:server  [servers] Lists all server
-      list:site    [sites] Lists all sites in a group

 License
 -------